Yorktown, Virginia: Demographics

 In the CDP, the population was spread out, with 3.08% under the age of 4, 5.64% from 5 to 17, 56.41% from 18 to 64, and 34.87% above 65.
 There were 101 males for every 100 females.

 The average income of a Yorktown resident is $42,775 a year.
 The Median household income of a Yorktown resident is $60,192 a year.
 The unemployment rate as of September 2019 was 2.7%.

-Federally, Yorktown is part of Virginia's 2nd congressional district, represented by Democrat Elaine Luria, elected in 2018.
+Federally, Yorktown is part of Virginia's 2nd congressional district, formerly represented by Democrat Elaine Luria, elected in 2018 and currently represented by Jen Kiggans, who defeated Luria in 2022 and Democrat Missy Cotter Smasal in 2024.

-The state's senior member of the United States Senate is Democrat Mark Warner, elected in 2008.
-The state's junior member of the United States Senate is Democrat Tim Kaine, elected in 2012.
-The Governor of Virginia is Republican Glenn Youngkin, elected in 2021.

 Media

 Yorktown's daily newspaper is the Daily Press and Williamsburg-Yorktown Daily.
 Other papers available to residents of the county include the Port Folio Weekly, the New Journal and Guide, and the Hampton Roads Business Journal.
 Hampton Roads Magazine is a bi-monthly regional magazine for Yorktown and the Hampton Roads area.
 Hampton Roads Times serves as an online magazine for all the Hampton Roads cities and counties.

 Yorktown is served by a variety of radio stations on the AM and FM dials, with towers located around the Hampton Roads area.

 Yorktown is also served by several television stations.
 The Hampton Roads designated market area (DMA) is the 42nd-largest in the U.S. with 712,790 homes (0.64% of the total U.S.).
 The Public Broadcasting Service station is WHRO-TV 15.
 Yorktown residents can receive independent stations, such as WSKY broadcasting on channel 4 from the Outer Banks of North Carolina and WGBS-LD broadcasting on channel 11.
 Yorktown is served by Cox Cable which provides LNC 5, a local 24-hour cable news network.
 DirecTV and Dish Network are also popular as an alternative to cable television in Yorktown.